-In 2015, willful defiance suspensions were prohibited statewide in California for grades K-3 and was later made permanent in the 2018-2019 transfer bill.
+In 2015, willful defiance suspensions were prohibited statewide in California for grades K-3 and were later made permanent in the 2018-2019 transfer bill.

-Senate Bill 419 now extends the existing ban on willful defiance suspensions to grades 4 and 5 statewide and, for a five year trial period, grades 6 to 8.
+Senate Bill 419 now extends the existing ban on willful defiance suspensions to grades 4 and 5 statewide and, for a five-year trial period, to grades 6 to 8.

 Senator Nancy Skinner, D-Berkley, primary author of the bill, stated: “An overwhelming body of research confirms that suspending students at any age fails to improve student behavior and greatly increases the likelihood that the student will fail, be pushed out of school and/or have contact with the juvenile justice system.”

 “Senate Bill 419 may be one of the best ways to disrupt the school-to-prison pipeline,” Skinner continues.